xstarkit/kyn/README.md

     observer) are added to the XSPEC internal switches.
 XSPEC xset command shows their current values.
   * Accuracy vs. speed trade off depends mainly on nrad and nphi.
-  * This model includes a physical model of polarisation based on Rayleigh scattering in single scattering approximation.

 KYNrefionx